lukesdm/geoportfolio/weighted-overlay/index.md

 | Forest type: Mixed | 2 | Has characteristics of each of the above.
 | Within 5km of a supermarket | 0.5 | Access to supplies, approx. 1hr one-way.
 | Within 2.5km of a pub | 0.5 | Access to beer, approx. 1hr round-trip.

+Multiply each by the *essential* mask and its weighting, and sum the results to create the final suitability layer.

 #### Not considered